loopydoopysnoopy/c1-mini/README.md

 ### Allowed Numbers
 `allowed_numbers.json` consists of the single field &nbsp; &nbsp; &nbsp;allowed_numbers: number[ ]
 This is an array of the end user phone numbers authorized to use this app.
-The same framework can be extended to manage per-number usage balances and more specific permission settings.
+The same framework can be extended to manage per-number usage balances and more finely-tuned permission settings.

 - Numbers must follow the [E.164 Format](https://en.wikipedia.org/wiki/E.164) (for all Vonage API interfaces), omitting the leading + or 0s in international access codes along with any other special characters.
 For example, a US number would have the format 14155550101.
 A UK number would have the format 447700900123.
 See this [Vonage guide](https://developer.vonage.com/en/voice/voice-api/concepts/numbers) for details.
-- Flag: As is, permissions are checked only at incoming SMS stages.
+- Note: As is, permissions are checked only at incoming SMS stages.
 Successful Vonage Silent Authentication and Solana registration procedures both cost tokens and can currently be initiated without permissions checking.
 Amend as needed.

-#### Join Procedure
+#### Approving New Users
-Select an admin phone number to authorize join requests and add this `APPROVAL_NUMBER` to your `.env` file.
+Identify an admin phone number to authorize join requests and add this `APPROVAL_NUMBER` to your `.env` file.
 The admin number does not need to be in a Silent Authentication Territory.

 ### Environment Variables